BananaHolograma/SingletonBundle-CSharp/README.md

 **Sliding puzzle:** In puzzle games where you must move pieces to solve a puzzle, the Manhattan distance is used to calculate how far a piece is from its target position.
 The closer a piece is to its correct position, the more it will "fit" into the puzzle.

 ### float DistanceChebysevV2(Vector2 a, Vector2 b)
+Also known as the "chess distance" or "L∞ distance".
+It measures the distance between two points as the greater of the absolute differences of their coordinates in each dimension.

 *Examples on where can be useful:*

 **Movement of a king in chess:** In a game of chess, the king moves in any direction *(horizontally, vertically or diagonally)*.
 The Chebyshev distance is used to determine how many moves it takes for the king to move from its current position to a target square, since the king can move in any of these directions.